Nenkai/gt-modding-hub/docs/concepts/adhoc/tinyweb.md

     ###########################################################
     # Listen
     #
-    # [PortNumber] - Port of which tiny web will listen to
+    # [PortNumber] - Port of which TinyWeb will listen to
     ###########################################################
     Listen 8080

     ###########################################################
     # Timeout
     #
-    # [TimeoutSec] - Timeout before tiny web cancels a request
+    # [TimeoutSec] - Timeout before TinyWeb cancels a request
     ###########################################################
     Timeout 180